IUI, intrauterine insemination is an affordable first-line infertility treatment

 - Insemination – The final sperm sample is placed into the uterus through a flexible catheter passed through the cervix.

 This treatment is often effective for women with unexplained infertility, or those who have been diagnosed with semen allergy, hostile cervical conditions or cervical scar tissue.
 It also improves the odds for hopeful fathers who have low sperm count, mild sperm motility issues, or ejaculation dysfunction.
 Additionally, countless single women and LGBT couples have used intrauterine insemination with donor sperm to build their families.

 Is this treatment right for you?

-For each patient, the fertility specialists at our Nevada fertility center, Bruce Shapiro, M.D., Ph.D., and Carrie Bedient, M.D., design a custom treatment plan tailored to achieve pregnancy as quickly and cost-effectively as possible .
+For each patient, the fertility specialists at our Nevada fertility center, Bruce Shapiro, M.D., Ph.D., Carrie Bedient, M.D., and Leah Kaye, M.D., design a custom treatment plan tailored to achieve pregnancy as quickly and cost-effectively as possible .
 To determine whether IUI should be part of your treatment plan, your fertility specialist must first diagnose the cause of your infertility.

 The process begins at your first visit, when your fertility specialist will document your medical and fertility history.
 He or she will then order tests to evaluate your ovarian reserve, hormone levels and reproductive organs.
 Your partner will submit a sperm sample to rule out severe male infertility.

 Based on these results, your fertility specialist will determine if IUI is the best approach to help you achieve pregnancy.